shawn1231/githubtutorial/README.md

-# githubtutorial
+# For your first assignment...

-used for teaching team members the github workflow
+I want everyone to create a feature branch, use this naming convention:

-# This is another section heading
+<lastname>_branch

-Shawn added changes to the readme without first getting changes from a feature branch with unmerged changes.
+Create your branch from the terminal and make changes to the README file.

-What are we going to do now?
+We are going to create merge conflicts intentionally.

-# Section Heading
+Add your name to the next section of this file.
+Follow my example.

-More readme content here.
+# Next Section

-In this case we resolve the conflict by deleting the conflict markers
+Shawn Herrington